-This Part applies if-

-- (a) a person owes not less than a prescribed amount under an outstanding infringement warrant under this Act; and - (b) enforcement action pursuant to an infringement warrant or under Part 8- - (i) has been unsuccessful or unsatisfactory; or - (ii) is not possible; or - (iii) is not appropriate.
+This Part applies if enforcement action pursuant to an infringement warrant or under Part 8-

+- (a) has been unsuccessful or unsatisfactory; or

+- (b) is not possible; or

+- (c) is not appropriate.

 135 Application for order charging land

 - (1) If the sheriff believes that seizure of personal property of a person is not a reasonably practicable means of satisfying any outstanding infringement warrant against a person, the sheriff may apply to the Court for an order that land in which that person holds an interest be made subject to a charge under this Part. - (2) An application under this section may be made whether the person is the sole owner of the land or owns that land as a co-owner with any other person.